The Data Centre is located on two floors of 220 Queen Street (see map) with easy access by proximity card.

 Connectivity in the centre is exceptional.
 We have more circuits than any other data centre in the whole of New Zealand (see chart below).

 Fibre.
-The following carriers all have multiple redundant bundles of fibre entering the data centre from different streets: Vector Communications (formerly United Networks), CityLink, Spark (formerly Telecom), Chorus or Vodafone.
+The following carriers all have multiple redundant bundles of fibre entering the data centre from different streets: Vector Communications (formerly United Networks), CityLink, Spark, Chorus or Vodafone.

 ISPs.
-CallPlus provides flat rate retail Internet connectivity over Ethernet as well as E1 telephony connections if required.
 Voyager can cater for high bandwidth requirements.
 Vocus are a well known ISP who supply fibre bandwidth.
+They also provide flat rate retail Internet connectivity over Ethernet as well as E1 telephony connections if required.
 See Connectivity for a selection of some of the ISPs available in the data centre.

 Based on the entries in peeringdb (see chart) we are by far the most connected data centre in New Zealand.
 See also CloudScene.

 Peering.
 The following companies have a presence in the data centre and allow you to peer with with other ISPs:

 CityLink who manage the Auckland Peering Exchange have a node.

 IX Australia which is owned and operated by Western Australian Internet Association (Inc.) are located here.

 Megaport is now live in New Zealand and can provide a NaaS platform for easy interconnection.
 Megaport users can now create Virtual Cross Connects (VXCs) between Auckland and their Australian data centre network - giving access to global cloud and content on one platform.

 All fibre carriers are represented in The Data Centre so we don’t mind whom you use to connect to your chosen ISP.